 Eco-Ecuador Manager Reports

-Over the past eleven years, we have gradually expanded our presence in Bahia de Caraquez.
+Over the past thirteen years, we have gradually expanded our presence in Bahia de Caraquez.
 Working with local people as well as international volunteers, the various project managers have each left their mark on the Eco-Ecuador Project .
 This page is a compilation of who they are and were and a link to their Reports.

 The Reports are listed by year with the most recent at the top.

 Clay Plager-Unger continues as Field Project Director.
 He continues community outreach and expands types of trees grown to include indigenous fruit trees which are welcomed by the community.
 Distribution of trees includes collaborations with local volunteers and CNEL (the national power company).
 Orlando Arias continues as the Field Project Manager and Educator.
 Bioregional educational trips to the greenhouse by schools have become very popular.

 Clay Plager-Unger continues as Field Project Manager.
 His enthusiasm working with the community continues with plans to do more projects in neighborhoods and the communities surrounding Bahia.
 Orlando Arias continues as the Field Project Manager and Educator.

 Clay Plager-Unger continues as Field Project Manager.
 His enthusiasm working with the community is significant; he has expanded the project over the past year and is now also working with the Bioregional Sustainability Institute.
 Orlando Arias continues as the Field Project Manager.

 Clay Plager-Unger continues to be the Field Project Manager.
 He is dedicated to the work in Bahia and continues to expand it.
 Orlando Arias has been hired as the Field Project Manager.
 In April a new apartment was located to house the project and volunteers.

 Clay Plager-Unger continues as Field Project Manager.
 His enthusiasm and knowledge of the community have added a significant dimension to our work in Bahia over the past year, as he continues to add revegetation sites.